wiremas/spore/README.md

 <br/>
 To accelerate sampling and other operations, target meshes will be cached in memory.
 These cache objects are shared between nodes.
 Meaning that even if you create multiple spore nodes for the same mesh, the cache has to be created only once.
-Depending on the size of the mesh, caching might take a few seconds.
+Depending on the size of the mesh, caching might take a few seconds.<br/>
 To prevent a lot of computational overhead the cache will not update automatically when the mesh is transformed or deformed.
 In general, every time the cache is requested, it will evaluate if there have been any changes to the mesh.
 If this is the case it will automatically recache the mesh.
-Just note, that whenever you modify you mesh you a some extra computation to you operations.
+Just note, that whenever you modify you mesh you add some extra computation to you operations.

-There is also the option force a recache in the **Cache** menu.
+There is also the option to force a recache in the **Cache** menu.

 #### Filtering